 - Provide the Tools

-Encourage them even further by providing tools that are built for team collaboration.
+Encourage them even further by providing visual collaboration tools built for teams.
 From diagram software like Creately to task management tools like Asana there are hundreds of product that encourage collaboration.
 Features like real-time collaboration makes working together fun and productive increasing the likely-hood of people working together.

 Now it’s your turn!
 What ideas do you have to improve team collaboration?
 Let me know in the comments below!